England and Wales Cricket Trust

 • The England and Wales Cricket Board acts as a £1 guarantor and treats the Trust as a wholly-owned subsidiary for group accounts

-The Trust's charitable expenditure has increased significantly over the past decade, with charitable payments over the period 2014-2024 increasing by over 200% compared to 150% for other non-charitable administrative expenses, demonstrating a clear commitment to maximizing funds directed to cricket development.
+The Trust's charitable expenditure has increased significantly over the past decade, with charitable payments over the period 2014-2024 increasing by over 200% compared to 150% for other non-charitable administrative expenses, demonstrating a clear commitment to maximising funds directed to cricket development.

 How to Apply